How to Improve Your Zillow Lead Conversion Rate

 The first impression the prospective client receives from you over the phone is everything.
 Much like you want your open house listing to be in mint condition and show in its best light, the same goes for this first conversation.
 Being too “salesy” is off-putting to most potential clients and will result in them not wishing to move forward with you.

 It is smart to ask a few prequalifying questions, such as inquiring if they are currently working with an agent.
-It is fair to ask and can lead to transition questions, like getting an idea of their timeframe.
+It is fair to ask and can lead to transition questions, like getting an idea of their time frame.
 It is best practice to keep this initial phone call friendly and professional.
 Make sure you do more listening than talking!

 VALUE PROPOSITION